 Successfully re-sized the shadow copy storage association

 To restore original values, simply disable and then re-enable System Restore.

-To bring up System Restore, type rstrui in Windows search bar and hit Enter.
+To bring up System Restore, type rstrui in the Windows search bar and hit Enter.
 To bring up the System Properties dialogue box, which has the System Restore Options, you can press ‘Windows logo key + BREAK’.

 Windows 10/8/7 users might want to check out our freeware System Restore Manager.
 It is a portable utility that allows you to completely manage your Windows system restore points and customize its options.
 Using this utility, you can even select a Drive and change the maximum amount of disk space to use, System Restore can use, change the System Restore Point Creation Interval, etc.